grantjenks/python-diskcache/docs/tutorial.rst

     >>> cache.reset('eviction_policy', u'least-recently-used')
     u'least-recently-used'

-Though the eviction policy is changed the previously created indexes will not be dropped.
+Though the eviction policy is changed, the previously created indexes will not be dropped.
+Prefer to always specify the eviction policy as a keyword argument to initialize the cache.

 .. _tutorial-disk: